Sam-R/task-manager/readme.md

 ## Installation

-1. Clone this directory
+1. Clone this repository

-2.  composer install/update
+2. use composer install to get the dependencies of the project

-3. setup MySQL details
+3. setup MySQL details using either `.env` or `config/database.php`

-4. `php artisan migrate`
+4. Run the migrations on your database `php artisan migrate`

-5. `php artisan db:seed`
+5. Now, the solution needs data to be seeded in the database, do this using `php artisan db:seed`

-6. `php artisan serve`
+6. Now run the solution so you can access it in a web browser, the easiest way to do this is `php artisan serve`

 ## License
 This software is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).